 You can add images within the body of the story, using the same icon that is in the Story Image field, IF you want to use an image from our own Image Library.
 Here in the story, though, you don't have to use the site's Image Library; you can embed directly from Flickr and a few other photo hosts.

 You can set off quoted material with the blockquote tool, a large double quotation mark.

-ONE KEY DETAIL: There is no "preview" mode, so this works slightly differently from the way comments do.
+ONE KEY DETAIL: There is no "preview" mode for a story draft, so this process works differently from the way comments do.
 The draft view as close to a WYSIWYG -- What You See Is What You Get -- format as we can manage, but it's not perfect.
 If you find post-publication that the formatting is really off, you CAN edit the post after it's up.
 Clicking on the Edit link to the left of your story will return you to the draft window.
-There you can revise it again and choose to Publish your changes, or not.
+There you can revise it again and choose to Publish your changes (or not).

 Extra tips about composing:

 You can choose to schedule your post for a later time.
-That option is available in the right sidebar, too, if you look beneath the Publish button.
+That option is available in the right sidebar, too.
+Look beneath the Publish button.
 If you click Schedule for later, a calendar will display, and you can also choose the time of day.
 Confirm your choice with the button that appears below the calendar.
 A draft scheduled for later publication will be entered into your own draft queue, which you can view by following a link modeled on this one: https://www.dailykos.com/draftlist/[yourusername] Note that if your username contains any spaces, you must substitute

 %20 for every space to have the URL work properly.